-➤ Can shingles be spread to others?
+Can shingles spread to other people?

 Shingles cannot be passed from one person to another.
 However, the virus that causes shingles, VZV, can be spread from a person with active shingles to a person who has never had chickenpox through direct contact with the rash.
 The person exposed would develop chickenpox, not shingles.